The war of Poles against Poles during the pandemic

 Both coalition partners of the Law and Justice partybecame increasingly critical toward the biggest party and the government led by Prime Minister Mateusz Morawiecki.
 When the coalition’s internal struggle led to a hostile takeover from within the more moderate coalition partner, the government was left without a secure majority, and the remaining parties veered to the right.
 The multiple controversies in handling the pandemic during 2020 further impaired public support for the government.

 The economic inequalities further strengthened political polarisation, as well as significant political divisions between generations and genders.
 These political divisions led to the lowest levels of trust in a national government in Europe.
-As media were viewed as party-aligned, social media became the primary source of information for 75% of society, according to the study conducted by the SWPS University of Social Sciences and Humanities.
+Because media were viewed as party-aligned, social media became the primary source of information for 75% of society, according to the study conducted by the SWPS University of Social Sciences and Humanities.

 The mistrust in the government led to high levels of vaccine hesitancy, and the emergence of groups contesting the impact of pandemic-related restrictions on their work and life, from healthcare workers, teachers and students, to business owners.
 The mistrust towards the media and official state channels led to numerous conspiracy theories spreading widely.
 The growing group of pandemic disbelievers was supported by the Confederation Liberty and Independence, a fringe coalition of right-wing parties which lost its Facebook page mid-pandemic for misinformation and hate speech.